A white and blue fishing trawler sits in the water at a dock in Cyprus

 After comprehensive reconstruction and maintenance efforts by the Municipality of Limassol, the Lambousa has returned to the sea, marking a significant milestone in its storied history.

-The Lambousa is now available in the Europeana digital repository.
+The Lambousa is now available in Europeana.

 The Lambousa fishing boat is more than a piece of Cyprus's maritime history - it is a symbol of the island's seafaring tradition and resilience.